Before Bariatric Surgery

 Prior to bariatric surgery, all patients will complete the following:

-- Orientation: If you are interested in bariatric surgery, please attend a free Memorial Bariatric Services orientation prior to making an appointment with the surgeon.
+- Orientation: If you are interested in bariatric surgery, please complete a free Memorial Bariatric Services orientation prior to making an appointment with the surgeon.
 Register online or call our toll free number.
-Orientation is held at Memorial Medical Center in Springfield and at Advocate BroMenn Medical Center in Normal.

 - Medical Evaluation: The Nurse Practitioner or Physician Assistant will complete your initial medical evaluation to determine if you are a medically suitable surgical candidate.